google/xls/xls/docs/solvers.md

 The full input space for a 32-bit adder is a whopping 64 bits - far more than is possible to exhaustively test for correctness.
-Proving correctness via Z3, however, is relatively straightforward: at a high level, one just compares the output from the DSLX (translated into Z3) and comapres that to the same operation performed solely in Z3.
+Proving correctness via Z3, however, is relatively straightforward: at a high level, one simply compares the output from the DSLX (translated into Z3) to the same operation performed solely in Z3.

 In detail, the steps are: